byterub-pay/byterub-explorer/README.md

  - showing encrypted payments ID,
  - showing ring signatures,
  - showing transaction extra field,
- - showing public components of MoneroV addresses,
+ - showing public components of ByteRub addresses,
- - decoding which outputs and mixins belong to the given MoneroV address and viewkey,
+ - decoding which outputs and mixins belong to the given ByteRub address and viewkey,
- - can prove that you sent MoneroV (XMV) to someone,
+ - can prove that you sent ByteRub (BTR) to someone,
  - detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
  - showing number of amount output indices,